Bhandari-Niraj/Bhandari-Niraj/README.md

 - 👋 Hi, I’m @Bhandari-Niraj
 - 👀 I’m interested in Web and Database Engineering
-- 🌱 I’m currently learning
+- 🌱 I’m Skilled in PHP, Python, SQL, MySQL, JavaScript, Vue JS and Tableau.
 - 💞️ I’m looking to collaborate on Software Projects as well as Tech startup.
 - 📫 How to reach me : el.niraj@gmail.com